 - Energy should be 6 or more on a 1-10 scale

 - Cravings should be <5 on a 1-10 scale

 If it is not, then you know you were not able to achieve the first important criteria for weight loss and you will need to adjust something.
 Do not move to step 2 until your HEC is in check.
-If you do, your are more likely to make things worse rather than better.
+If you do, you are more likely to make things worse not better.

 2) Lower calories.
 Most people lead with calories and throw their HEC out of check as a result.
 Because of that, they are in one constant starve/binge cycle.

 Instead of leading with calories, back calculate them instead.
 When you get your HEC in check, then take a look at what your calorie levels were.
 This gives you a rough estimate of what you need to be working toward.
 If you want a general estimate of calories to start, check out our calorie and macrocalculator tool at the link below.

 But a warning, use it to refine your approach not define it.
 A strange thing happens when people see calorie numbers, they all of a sudden forget all reason and think there is something definitive and final in the numbers.
 The numbers should always be used as a guide only.
 Your metabolism is a thermostat, not a calculator and it is in constant adjusting mode.
 Getting caught in the numbers will screw you almost every time.